The Cost of Discipleship. AG Adult Sunday School Manual.

 Matthew 10:34, Think not that I am come to send peace on earth: I came not to send peace, but a sword.

-35. For I am come to set a man at variance against his father, and the daughter against her mother, and the daughter in law against her mother in law.
+35. For I am come to set a man at variance against his father, and the daughter against her mother, and the daughter-in-law against her mother-in-law.

 36. And a man’s foes shall be they of his own household.